cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-02-14-securing-a-permanent-job-in-sweden-before-completing-my-phd.md

 Once you decided to accept the offer, you need to negotiate things like the salary and the notice date.
 Always negotiate the salary!
 Even if you are happy with the offer, you should negotiate it.
-After all, that's one the main drivers of your decision to leave academia $$$.
+After all, that's one of the main drivers of your decision to leave academia $$$.
 Isn't it?

 I recommend reading the following articles from freeCodeCamp for additional insights on how to negotiate a job offer: